Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 - Oracle
 - Microsoft SQL Server

-Security best practises?
-1. Create and store the data in the recommended region

 **Security best practises - AWS**
 - Use VPCs: Use Amazon Virtula Private Cloud to create a private netwrok for your RDS instance.
 This helps prevent unauthorized access to your instance from the public internet.
 - Compliance standard is what the business requires.